Monyjenni/Monyjenni/README.md

 ### 🤔 Looking for Help With

-If you have expertise in areas I'm currently learning and working on, please consider being my advisor or mentor.
+If you have expertise in areas I'm currently learning and working on, please consider being my adviser or mentor.
 I would greatly appreciate it.
-Let's grow together
+Let's grow together!!!

 ### 💬 Ask Me About